-Weathering Steel is a high strength, low alloy steel, which means it has significantly enhanced resistance to plain cold rolled carbon steel.
-It is developed with corrosion-retarding elements such as copper, nickel, chromium, silicone, manganese, and phosphorus.
+Weathering Steel is a high-strength, low-alloy steel, with excellent atmospheric corrosion resistance due to the addition of expensive elements such as copper, nickel, chromium, silicone, manganese, and phosphorus.

 It develops a unique, natural oxide coating that, when fully mature, is dense, tightly adherent, and impervious to further atmospheric corrosion.

 Yes.
 Weathering Steel releases dissolved iron when water washes over the surface, particularly when the surface is subject to frequent rain during the early months of exposure.
 Porous materials such as stucco, wood, and concrete sidewalks will experience rust staining if exposed to runoff during the patinazation process.

-The best way to prevent staining is to incorporate permanent design details that divert water away from porous surfaces.
+Therefore, to prevent staining, incorporate permanent design details that divert roof runoff water away from porous surfaces.
 The use of gutters, extended overhangs, natural landscaping, and some strategic architectural planning can minimize the staining effect.

-Sierra Steeltiles are a non-combustible roof and will never contribute to flame-spread.
-A unique feature of the Steeltiles is the air space formed under them in manufacturing.
-This air space gives a buffer between the roof deck and hot coals that may land on the roof during a fire.
-Most metal roofing, like standing seam and ag panels, lay directly onto roof decks.
-This condition can promote direct heat transfer from burning coals that can ignite the wood roof surface below.
-Sierra Steeltiles are predominately raised off the roof to prevent a fire hazard through direct heat transfer.
+Sierra Steeltiles are a non-combustible roof material that will never contribute to flame spread.
+A unique design feature of the Steeltiles is the air space formed within the tile walls.
+This air space creates a thermal buffer between the roof deck and hot embers that may land on the roof during a fire.
+Most metal roofing, like standing seam and agricultural panels, lay directly on roof decks.
+This condition allows direct heat transfer from burning embers that can ignite the wood roof surface below.
+The top surfaces of Sierra Steeltiles are raised off the roof to prevent a fire hazard through direct heat transfer.

-There are special underlayments that further enhance fire resistance under a non-combustible metal roof.
-Ask your architect or installers for more information on these.
+There are special underlayments that further enhance fire resistance with a non-combustible Sierra Steeltile roof.
+Ask your architect or installer for more information on these.

-Installations with Steeltiles extend back to around 1972—more than 40 years—many of which are still in service today.
-Tests have shown how after 30 years of their exposure in Kirkwood, California, have retained more than 80% of the original base metal.
-We are in the process of having a certified testing laboratory evaluate the degradation of tiles with 20 and 40 years of exposure.
-Check this site often to learn developments in this testing.
+Installations of Steeltiles extend back to 1972—almost 50 years.
+Tests have shown that after 30 years of continuous exposure in Kirkwood, California, Sierra Steeltiles retained more than 80% of the original base metal.
+We are in the process of having a certified testing laboratory evaluate the wear of the tiles after 20 and 40 years of exposure.
+Check this site often to keep up with the latest developments in this testing process.

-As with any roofing material, proper installation is very important with Sierra Steeltiles as it is with any roofing.
+As with any roofing material, proper installation is very important with Sierra Steeltiles.
 Follow the instructions and recommendations for the best, longest lasting performance.

 Sierra Steeltiles are made from 88% recycled steel, and are 100% recyclable.

-Sierra Steeltiles are formed and shipped in its smooth, bare metal state.
+Sierra Steeltiles are formed and shipped in their smooth, non-oxidized, bare metal state.

 The weathering process greatly depends on environmental conditions.
-When the metal is produced it is a typical bare metal.
-After exposure to moisture and the elements the protective oxide finish develops and achieves an orangish rust color.
-Over time, the oxide coating becomes a very attractive deep purple-brown patina.
-This finish has been known to last decades as it protects the base metal from continued rusting typical in plain, bare metal.
+As the protective oxide finish develops it achieves an orange/rust color.
+Over time, the oxide coating develops a very attractive deep purple-brown toned patina.
+This finish has been known to last decades as it protects the base metal from continued rusting, as is typical with plain steel.

 Contributing factors include:

-Weathering steel roofing is often used in snow country, and Sierra Steeltiles are renowned for braving the heaviest winters in Kirkwood, California for more than 40 years.
-Kirkwood’s average snowfall is 500” per season, and skiers, homeowners, and contractors know it as one of the heaviest ice and snowfall areas in America.
+Weathering steel roofing is often used in snow country, and Sierra Steeltiles are renowned for braving the heaviest winters in Kirkwood, California for almost 50 years.
+Kirkwood’s average snowfall is 500” per season and skiers, homeowners, and contractors know it’s notorious as one of the heaviest ice and snowfall areas in America.

-To further provide convenience and safety, one may consider adding gutters and downspouts, heated with heater cables extended from the roof ice melt system, to maintain the safe disposal of the meltwater.
-A snow retention system, combined with a roof ice melt system and heated gutter will provide the maximum safety and comfort in winter conditions, and also minimize the potential staining of runoff from the Weathering Steel.
+To provide even greater convenience and safety one may consider adding heated gutters and downspouts.
+Using heater cables extended from the roof ice melt system, they promote the safe disposal of the meltwater.
+A snow retention system, combined with a roof ice melt system and heated gutters and downspouts will provide the maximum safety and comfort in winter conditions, and also minimize the potential staining of runoff from the Weathering Steel.

-No. While we expect a properly installed Sierra Steeltile roof to perform 75-80 years or longer, there is no warranty given to this product.
+While we expect a properly installed Sierra Steeltile roof to perform 75-80 years, or longer, there is no warranty given to this product.
 Why?
 Improperly installed tiles can result in a shorter-than-expected product lifespan.
 The countless Sierra Steeltile installations dating back almost 50 years are the best gauge of the product’s superior performance, value, and long life.

-Normal good practices, such as proper flashing work, maintaining positive drainage at every point on the roof, maintenance which includes keeping leaves and dirt from accumulating, (especially in valleys and behind skylights and chimneys), will ensure the longest life expectancy possible.
+Normal good roofing practices, such as proper flashing work, maintaining positive drainage at every point on the roof, and maintenance which includes keeping leaves and dirt from accumulating (especially in valleys and behind skylights and chimneys), will ensure the longest life expectancy possible.

-Yes.
-Fortunately, the unique design of Sierra Steeltiles virtually eliminates this condition as there is only a limited amount of edge contact that does not trap nor wick water.
-Normally overlapping surfaces, like side laps along a corrugated metal roofing panel, wick water up between the layers through capillary action.
-“Rust packs” can form from the breakdown of the normal oxide formation.
+Yes, however, the unique design of Sierra Steeltiles virtually eliminates this condition as there is only a limited amount of edge contact that does not trap nor wick water.
+Normally overlapping surfaces, like side laps along a corrugated metal roofing panel, naturally siphons water up between the layers through capillary action, resulting in “rust packs.”

-It is advised at flashing overlaps with valley and wall flashings, etc., that a sealant be applied along the joint to stop water intrusion and prevent capillary action.
+It is advised that at flashing overlaps at valleys and wall flashings, etc., a sealant be applied along the joint to stop water intrusion by capillary action.

 Sierra Steeltiles will arrive in heavy duty cardboard boxes on a pallet.
-They shall be kept safe and dry in wrapped on the pallets prior to installation.
+They shall be kept safely wrapped on pallets prior to installation.

 While minor soiling should weather off naturally on exposed surfaces, it might be beneficial to hose down the entire roof area at the completion of the installation.

-In general, the corrosion resistance and appearance of weathering steel is not affected by cleanliness.
-However, it is recommended areas of high visibility where a uniform appearance is desired, be handled with cleanliness in mind.
+It is recommended areas of high visibility where a uniform appearance is desired be handled with cleanliness in mind.

 Yes.
-Electrolysis is the decomposition of dissimilar metals in contact with each other, along with an electrolyte, such as water.
+Electrolysis is the decomposition of dissimilar metals in contact with each other, in the presence of an electrolyte, such as water.

-It is advised that dissimilar metals, if necessary in a roofing application, be coated with a protective barrier or separated to isolate the metals.
-Runoff from dissimilar metals, for example from an aluminum chimney flashing, can contribute to corrosion and affect the patina of Weathering Steel.
+It is advised that dissimilar metals, if necessary in the roofing application, be coated with a protective barrier or separated from the Weathering Steel.
+Runoff from dissimilar metals, such as from an aluminum chimney flashing, can contribute to corrosion and affect the patina of Weathering Steel.

 It is recommended that stainless steel fasteners be used to attach Sierra Steeltiles for best performance and greatest longevity.

-Basic maintenance of keeping the roof free of debris, ensuring good drainage around chimneys, skylights, etc., is all that is needed to maintain your Sierra Steeltiles roof.
+Basic, normal maintenance of keeping the roof free of debris and ensuring good drainage around chimneys, skylights, etc., is all that is needed to maintain your Sierra Steeltiles roof.
 Good home maintenance dictates tree branches should be kept clear of the roof and siding, as well.

 Bare cold rolled metal is much less expensive than Weathering Steel and does not have the added alloy elements of Weathering Steel.
 Common sense dictates cold rolled steel should not be used as a roofing or siding because it is not corrosion resistant.
-Further, the International Building Code requires corrosion resistance in roofing materials which is not a characteristic of cold rolled steel.
-It also takes on a very orangey oxidation, and the unstable rust breaks off in scales until the corrosion wears through the metal.
+Further, the International Building Code requires corrosion resistance in roofing materials which cold rolled steel cannot provide.
+It also takes on and maintains a very orange-toned oxidation, and the unstable rust formations continually break off in scales until the corrosion wears through the metal.

-Weathering Steel uses expensive rust inhibitors like copper, phosphorus, chromium, manganese, nickel and silicon.
-The elements clog the pores at the metal surface, and form a very tight, protective oxide finish that minimizes corrosion.
+Weathering Steel uses expensive rust inhibiting alloy elements like copper, phosphorus, chromium, manganese, nickel and silicon.
+These elements clog the pores at the metal surface, forming a very tight, protective oxide finish that greatly slows corrosion.

 Salt environments will accelerate the corrosion of most metals.
 It is recommended that installations be at least one to two miles from salt water environments.

-Ice dam underlayments help seal around fasteners to prevent water seepage in an ice dam condition.
-There are several manufacturers of these membranes that have been designed for use with Weathering Steel.
-Most manufacturers recommend using a “High-temperature” type of underlayment, as there can be heat accumulation under these metal roofs.
+Ice dam underlayments, or membranes, help seal around fasteners to prevent water seepage in an ice dam condition.
+There are several manufacturers of membranes that have been designed for use with Weathering Steel.
+Most manufacturers recommend using a “High-temperature” type of underlayment, as there can be some heat accumulation under metal roofs.